 The Eventing Service provides near real-time handling of changes to data; whereby code is executed either in response to mutations, or as scheduled by timers.

-Like the other Couchbase services, the Eventing Service can be deployed during cluster creation, or by adding it to an existing cluster.
+Like the other Couchbase services, the Eventing Service can be deployed when creating a Couchbase hosted database, or by adding it to an existing Couchbase hosted database.
 The Eventing Service depends on the Data Service.
-This service must also be deployed on the cluster in order to use the Eventing Service.
+This service must also be deployed on the database in order to use the Eventing Service.
 (Information about how these services interact with one another can be found in the Couchbase Server documentation.)

-If a cluster has the Eventing Service deployed, Eventing Functions can be created and managed using the Couchbase CLI, the REST API, and the Couchbase Cloud UI.
+If a database has the Eventing Service deployed, Eventing Functions can be created and managed using the Couchbase CLI, the REST API, and the Capella UI.